fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 The notification-controller can use the revision for a Source's `Artifact` attached as an annotation to an `Event`, and correctly parses the value field when attempting to extract e.g. a Git commit digest from an event for a `GitRepository`.
-As currently already applicable for the `/` delimiter.
+As currently already applicable for the `/` separator.

 > As a user of the notification-controller, I want to be able to observe what
 > commit has been applied on my (supported) Git provider.